withastro/docs/src/pages/en/guides/styling.md

 </style>
 ```

-> ⚠️ These styles apply throughout your entire project, even in unrelated components!
+> ⚠️ These global styles apply throughout your entire project!

 It may be easy to lose track of which Astro component is defining styles globally, and harder to troubleshoot errant global styles when they’re scattered around and not in a central CSS file.
 So, this method is recommended only when you cannot otherwise apply global styling via an import or `<link>`.